-- Figure out the specific gravity of each of the ingredients in your drink.
+Step 1.
+Figure out the specific gravity of each of the ingredients in your drink.
 Recipes sometimes contain this information.
-You may need to research online or just experiment (as I had to with the Citronage).
+You may need to research online or just experiment (as I had to with the Citronge).
 Sort out your ingredients in terms of heaviness, so you can pour them in from heaviest to lightest.

-- Pour the heaviest liquor or liqueur into a or (or whatever you prefer – the broader the glass is the less noticeable the layers will probably be).
+Step 2.
+Pour the heaviest liquor or liqueur into a shot glass or cordial glass (or whatever you prefer – the broader the glass is the less noticeable the layers will probably be).
 Try not to get any up on the sides – pour straight down into the center of the glass.

 Step 3.
 Turn a spoon upside down.
 Place it inside the glass, with the tip of the spoon against the inside edge of the glass, above the first layer and not touching it.
 (Some online sources say it should be right at the top of the first layer, or even down in it a little – for me, having it above the others worked best, but it may depend on your style and/or the exact liqueurs you’re working with.)